Fishers Island, New York: History

-The island was called Munnawtawkit by the Pequot Natives.
-Adriaen Block, the first recorded European visitor, named it Vischer's Island in 1614 after one of his companions.
-For the next 25 years, it remained a wilderness, visited occasionally by Dutch traders.
+The island was called Munnawtawkit by the Pequot Indians.
+Adriaen Block was the first recorded European visitor, who named it Vischer's Island in 1614 after one of his companions.
+It remained a wilderness for the next 25 years, visited occasionally by Dutch traders.

 John Winthrop the Younger obtained a grant of Fisher's Island in 1640 from the Massachusetts Bay Colony, "reserving the right of Connecticut if it should be decided to be theirs."
 He simultaneously applied to the Connecticut General Court for a similar grant in order that there might be no flaw in his title.
-The title was given to him in the following words, which are copied from the records of a General Court held at Hartford, Connecticut, April 9, 1641:
+The title was given to him by a General Court held at Hartford, Connecticut, April 9, 1641: